aliktepl/yeet-chat-application/README.md

 Enjoy Yeeting!

 ## Application Overview
-The web application is divided into different parts to ensure a smooth user experience:
+The chat application is divided into different parts to ensure a smooth user experience:

 #### Login Screen:
 Allows users to enter their login credentials to gain access to the chat application.
 If a user doesn't have an account, they can refer to the sign-up screen to create a new account.
 The login screen ensures secure authentication for users.